-- 233 In my opinion, these rights are engaged but not limited because: - 233.1 Those who are firmly opposed to restrictions on their daily activities may argue that the requirements the Order creates limits their rights to hold an opinion about the pandemic or its management without interference. - 233.2 However, the Order does not preclude a person from holding an opinion or belief either for, or against, the Order, management of the pandemic response, or the pandemic.
-The Order penalises non-compliance but do not have the effect of altering or limiting a person's beliefs and do not fully inhibit those beliefs from being expressed or shared while complying with the Order, such as through online engagement. - 233.3 For those reasons, although the Order engages the rights to freedom of thought, conscience, religion and belief, and freedom of expression, in my opinion, they are not limited by the Order.
+- 294 In my opinion, this right is engaged because: - 294.1 The Order creates a significant impost on business owners, employers, property owners, and workers to comply with public health policy measures that are frequently updated to adapt to a fluid disease.
+The Order creates responsibilities to collect information, to self-quarantine if symptomatic, to send workers home if symptomatic or a probable case, and to voluntarily use the Victorian Government QR code system, among others. - 294.2 Those who are firmly opposed to restrictions on their daily activities may argue that the requirements the Order creates limits their rights to hold an opinion about the pandemic or its management without interference.
+The Order does not preclude a person from holding an opinion or belief either for, or against, the Order, management of the pandemic response, or the pandemic.
+The Order penalises non-compliance but does not have the effect of altering or limiting a person's beliefs and does not fully inhibit those beliefs from being expressed or shared while complying with the Order, such as through online engagement. - 294.3 For those reasons, although the Order engages the right, in my opinion, it is not limited by the Order.